networknext/next/docs/setup_semaphoreci.md

 <img width="865" alt="Screenshot 2023-08-05 at 9 13 43 AM" src="https://github.com/networknext/next/assets/696656/e97c95b0-9b37-4d47-bf7c-ce4d8700ca5f">

-Just accept the existing configuration.
+Select "I will use the existing configuration".

 4. Trigger a build and verify that it succeeds